-Figure 7.11: Transforming loop-based sketch (a) into event-based sketch (b).
+Figure 7.11: Transforming the for-loop-based sketch (a) into the event-based sketch (b).

-Practice Problem Although the loop-based and event-based sketches of Figure 7.11 are discussed as if they perform the same processing on each index, that is actually not the case.
-We intentionally left out an important fact that distinguishes the resulting operation of the two sketches.
+Practice Problem The discussion surrounding the for-loop-based and event-based sketches of Figure 7.11 implies they perform the same processing on each index.
+However, that is actually not the case.
+We intentionally left out an important fact that distinguishes the operation of the two sketches.
 What is that fact?

 Solution The fact that distinguishes the two sketches is that they do not operate in the same way after the processing of all N items in the list or array.
-The loop-based sketch processes all N items in one invocation of loop(), then re-enters loop() and starts processing all of the items again.
+The for-loop-based sketch processes all N items in one invocation of loop(), then re-enters loop() and starts processing all of the items again.
 The event-based sketch processes all N items over multiple invocations of loop(), and once i is equal to N, the event no longer triggers due to the i < N conditional as part of the if test that triggers the event.

-If one wanted to convert the event-based sketch to act the same as the loop-based sketch, one simple way to do that would be to change the update to i in the event handler from i++ to i = (i + 1) % N.
+If one wanted to convert the event-based sketch to act the same as the forloop-based sketch, one simple way to do that would be to change the update to i in the event handler from i++ to i = (i + 1) % N.